jackrobertscott/solis/lib/sip/README.md

 # Sip

-Sip is very similar to gulp but provides some extra functionality.
+Sip is similar to gulp but provides some extra functionality.

 ## API